Author – Shirish Shinde

 In this backdrop, the farmer suicides in Maharashtra, particularly in Marathwada, have produced millions of gigabytes worth of discussions.
 Yet, the crisis continues.
 The government seems to be pulling all stops to provide succor to the affected region.
 NGOs are working round-the-clock to alleviate the farmers’ plight.
 The bureaucracy dishes out statistics on farmer suicides at regular intervals.
 The latest update: 140 farmers have ended life when reports last came in.
 Over 1,100 farmers took the extreme step in 2015.

-I had worked nearly two years in Aurangabad as a journalist a few years ago.
-I used to edit such reports.
+I had worked around two years in Aurangabad as a journalist a few years ago.
 I also visited a few villages in the Marathwada region and wrote about the crop damage and crop failure due to unseasonal rains, hailstorms and drought.
 It made me ponder over the issue.
 I wondered whether this is the first time that such a crisis has occurred in Maharashtra?

 I had read about Patoda located on the outskirts of Aurangabad.
 Here was a village that provided free flour mill service to its villagers, who pay regular taxes; a barren land was turned into a thick green cover and; the village harnesses solar energy to provide cheap and eco-friendly power to its residents.
 One day I, along with a colleague, travelled to the village, whose population was around 3,300.
 Soon after we entered Patoda, we were directed to a house, where the architect of this development was living.
 Bhaskar Pere, the former sarpanch of the gram panchayat, welcomed us and told us the story over a cup of tea.